The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 8. Last-Mile Delivery

 Local delivery carriers transport the package to the final address, locker, or pickup location.
-Last-mile performance depends on traffic, weather, and driver capacity.
+Last-mile performancedepends on traffic, weather, and driver capacity, and it's typically the most expensive leg of the entire journey per mile.

 9. Post-Delivery Steps